Agoric/documentation/main/getting-started/intro-hackathon.md

 - Watch videos showing how to write smart contracts on the Agoric platform.
 - Read the more detailed Guides and look at our APIs.
 - Look at our already written sample contracts.
-- Install the Agoric platform and run an example contract.

 For general help, you should be aware of and make use of:
 - **[Agoric Glossary](/glossary/)**: Our Glossary focuses on terms we've given Agoric-context